vegaprotocol/documentation/docs/node-operators/how-to/propose-protocol-upgrades.md

 To predict the time that you allow for other validators to prepare configs and vote, check the block time on the network.
 To do that, visit the `http://<YOUR-NODE-IP>:3003/statistics` endpoint.
 When there are no transactions, the block time is about 1.5 seconds max, though it may be lower, for example, 0.8 seconds.
 :::

-### 2. Perform manual steps required for protocol upgrade
+### 2. Perform manual steps required for upgrade

 #### a.
 Vote for an upgrade
-All of the validators must execute this step, regardless of if you are running Vega Visor or not.
+All of the validators must execute this step, regardless of whether or not you are running Vega Visor.

 After all the validators agree on `upgrade block height` and the `desired version` of Vega, vote on an upgrade.
 To vote, use the following command: